Weight: Males 4.5-5.5 kg (9.9 – 12.1 lbs), females 4-4.5 kg (8.8 – 11 lbs)

-Affectionately nicknamed Aby, the Abyssinian is one of the oldest known breeds of cat.
+Affectionately nicknamed Aby, the Abyssinian is one of the oldest cat breeds.
 Its origin is somewhat unknown and there are several stories as to how the breed came about.
 They have a similar appearance to ancient Egyptian cats.

-Sadly there are no written records tracing the early Abyssinians in Britain.
-It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as “bunny cats”.
+Sadly there is no written record which traces the early Abyssinians in Britain.
+It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as bunny cats.

 The Abyssinian cat was officially recognised as a distinct breed in 1882.
 The first standard of points was published in Harrison Weir’s book in 1889 and the first Abyssinian registered in the National Cat Club Stud book was in 1896.